Swap Fiori Di Sicilia with Orange Extract, Vanilla Extract, Millefiori Extract, Lemon Extract, and Orange Blossom Water.

 The taste is sweet but with a hint of bitterness towards the end, while its texture is still liquidy yet subtly thick when drizzled on a spoon.

-When using the vanilla extract for baking purposes, it can be substituted for Fiori Di Sicilia, which contains notes of orange blossom.
+When using the vanilla extract for baking purposes, it can be substituted for Fiori Di Sicilia, which contains notes of orange blossom - or try vanilla sugar alternatives for baking if a granulated option is preferred.

-Either way, you’ll get that truly delightful flavor that takes your desserts to the next level.
+Either way, you'll get that truly pleasant flavor that takes your desserts to the next level.

 3 - Millefiori Extract